How to Manage Salesforce Licensing in Certero

 4. Establish which accounts are most active and which are legacy.

-9. Identify optimization opportunities
+9. Identify optimisation opportunities

 Opportunity